Pratikshinde55/CloudOps-Terraform-Ansible-LB/README.md

     }

 ## 20. Destroy & Information about Author:[This save file on local machine when terraform destroy cmd use]

-**when = destroy:** This specifies that the command should only run when the resource is destroyed.
+- **when = destroy:** This specifies that the command should only run when the resource is destroyed.

-**command = "echo ALL set-up/Infrastucture or servers destroyed....> All_Destroy.txt":** The command to be executed.
+- **command = "echo ALL set-up/Infrastucture or servers destroyed....> All_Destroy.txt":** The command to be executed.
 It writes a message to a file named All_Destroy.txt indicating that the setup, infrastructure, or servers have been destroyed.
 The output is redirected to the file.

+Code:-

     resource "null_resource" "PS-Local-exec-Destroy-block" {
       provisioner "local-exec" {